 The initial stage of the Navy Assessment and Control of Installation Pollutants (NACIP) Program was the Initial Assessment Study (IAS) conducted by Water and Air Research, Inc in 1983.
 Based on the results of the IAS, LANTDIV issued a contract to perform a Confirmation Study to Environmental Science and Engineering, Inc. in 1983.
 Efforts on this contract were initiated and data reports were generated in 1984 and 1987.
 At the Hadnot Point Industrial Area, a Characterization Step Report was prepared in 1988.
-To further characterize the groundwater quality of the Hadnot Point-Industrial Area, a Contaminated Groundwater Study was conducted by O'Brien and Gere Engineers in December 1988.
+To further characterize the groundwater quality of the Hadnot Point Industrial Area, a Contaminated Groundwater Study was conducted by O'Brien and Gere Engineers in December 1988.

 This report presents a summary of the environmental data generated by the various field investigations conducted at 22 AOCs within Camp Lejeune since initiation of the Confirmation Study.
-All nomenclature from the Confirmation Study has been adapted to conform to USEPA guidance for conducting CERCLA
+All nomenclature from the Confirmation Study has been adapted to conform to United States Environmental Protection Agency (USEPA) guidance for conducting Comprehensive Environmental Response, Compensation, and Liability Act of 1980 (CERCLA) investigations.